Go Back

 Instructions

-• Boil the potatoes (preferably in their skins, so the potatoes don't absorb water).
+• Boil the 14 ounces russet potatoes (preferably in their skins, so the potatoes don't absorb water).
 Peel the potatoes and mash or sieve them.
 Set aside.

 ☞ TESTER TIP: The proper way of doing this is to place the flaked cod inside a clean cloth, fold it and squeeze and pound the contents of the cloth with your fists.
 In this way you will have mashed cod.

-• Mix the cod with the mashed potatoes and add the eggs, 1 by 1, and then the onion and parsley.
+• Mix the cod with the mashed potatoes and add the 3 large eggs, 1 at a time, and then the 1 small yellow onion and 2 tablespoons finely chopped flat-leaf parsley.
 Taste and, if desired, season with salt.
 You may not need to add any, as the cod itself retains quite a lot of saltiness, in spite of being soaked and boiled.
 The mixture should be quite stiff, enabling a spoon to stand up in it.
 If you find it excessively dry, add one or two tablespoons of milk.

 ☞ TESTER TIP: Allow this to cool completely before frying.

-• Heat 4 or 5 inches of oil in a medium saucepan to (370°F/190°C).
+• Heat 4 or 5 inches of vegetable or canola oil in a medium saucepan to (370°F/190°C).
 Carefully lower each pasteis into the oil with a spoon.
 Turn them three or four times to get nicely browned all over.

-• When cooked, lift them with a big fork or a spider and place them on kitchen paper to absorb excess fat.
+• When cooked, lift them with a slotted spoon and place them on kitchen paper to absorb excess fat.
 Continue molding and frying until you use up the mixture.

 Nutrition